-NURS-6050 Assignment Advocating for the Nursing Role in Program Design and Implementation
+NURS-6050 Assignment Advocating for the Nursing Role in Program Design and Implementation Example

 As their names imply, the honeyguide bird and the honey badger both share an affinity for honey.
 Honeyguide birds specialize in finding beehives but struggle to access the honey within.
 Honey badgers are well-equipped to raid beehives but cannot always find them.
 However, these two honey-loving species have learned to collaborate on an effective means to meet their objectives.
 The honeyguide bird guides honey badgers to newly discovered hives.
 Once the honey badger has ransacked the hive, the honey guide bird safely enters to enjoy the leftover honey.